LeedsBeckettUniversityASE/SEsupportMaterial/IntroductionLanguageComparison.md

 # Introduction

 So far you have probably become familiar with Python and Java.
-The good news is thatthe differences between Python and Java are much bigger than the differences than between C# and Java.
+The good news is that the differences between Python and Java are much bigger than the differences than between C# and Java.
 It's almost a no-brainer to introduce you to C#, as it is a highly marketable skill and requires very little effort to switch from Java.
 But while we are here we may as well look at the differences.
 C# and Java are both modern, object-oriented programming languages used for developing desktop, web, and mobile applications.
 While they share many similarities in syntax and structure, they differ significantly in platform support, language features, and tooling.

 # Key Differences Between C# and Java